How Self-Cleaning Ovens Work: The Go-To Guide

 - Safety Tips:

-- Allow the oven to cool slightly before opening to avoid steam burns.
+- Let the oven cool slightly before opening to avoid steam burns.

-- Wipe up loosened grime soon after the cycle ends to prevent it drying again.
+- Wipe up loosened grime promptly after the cycle to stop it drying again.

 Maintenance Tips